ashmeet13/airflow/BREEZE.rst

           Disables installation of the mysql client which might be problematic if you are building image in controlled environment.
 Only valid for production image.

-  --disable-mysql-client-installation
-          Disables installation of the mysql client which might be problematic if you are building image in controlled environment.
-Only valid for production image.

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images and start building images from scratch.
 This might take a long time.